carouselchimera/carouselchimera/README.md

-CHIMERA OS
+◣▲◢ BLACKROCK ◣▲◢

-it / they
+or DANDY , SUBSPACE

-21+ DID system with various other disorders.
+it/they + bloss/blossom , bloom/blooms , rot/rots

-Note that we are an ADULT!
+21+ system with various disorders
 <!---
 carouselchimera/carouselchimera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.